WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/Documentation/project.md

 Once the data transfer process is optimized and finalized we will have the option of exploring image processing using machine learning.
 While what we will be able to contribute in the given time scale will be limited, we hope to leave the client with at least a minimal machine-learning model that can be used as a skeleton for future image-processing work.

-#  IV.
-Client and Stakeholder Identification and Preferences
+##  4. Client and Stakeholder Identification and Preferences

 Washington State University Phenomics lab developed an Aurdino-based IOT camera system known as AGIcam that monitors crop conditions in remote fields.
 The main goal of  AgroDevs is to improve the functionality of the system that is